-This is the Final CUSC Modification Report which contains responses to the Code Administrator Consultation and details of the CUSC Panel Recommendation vote.
-This document has been prepared and issued by National Grid as Code Administrator under the rules and procedures specified in the CUSC.
+This is a draft of the CUSC Modification Report which contains responses to the Code Administrator Consultation following sendback and has been prepared and issued by National Grid as Code Administrator under the rules and procedures specified in the CUSC.
 The purpose of this document is to assist the CUSC Panel in making their recommendation on whether to implement CMP261.